Laburnum Avenue: Route description

 Laburnum Avenue begins at a trumpet interchange with SR 895 (Pocahontas Parkway) near Varina in southern Henrico County.
 The trumpet interchange, which is east of SR 895's mainline toll plaza, includes toll gantries on the ramps from southbound Laburnum Avenue to eastbound SR 895 and from westbound SR 895 to Laburnum Avenue.
 The highway heads north as a four-lane divided highway and intersects South Laburnum Avenue, which leads to Burning Tree Road and eventually Osborne Turnpike, then curves northeast and intersects SR 5 (New Market Road).
 Laburnum Avenue parallels Cornelius Creek northeast, passing to the south of Varina High School.
 The highway curves northward beyond its intersection with Darbytown Road.
 Laburnum Avenue expands to six lanes, crosses over CSX's Peninsula Subdivision rail line, and intersects Charles City Road west of Richmond International Airport.

 Laburnum Avenue continues north with four lanes along the eastern edge of the unincorporated area of Montrose.
 The highway intersects US 60 (Williamsburg Road), starts veering northwestward, and temporarily expands to six lanes ahead of its five-ramp partial cloverleaf interchange with I-64.
 Laburnum Avenue has an at-grade crossing of Norfolk Southern Railway's Richmond District rail line and intersects SR 33 (Nine Mile Road) west of Highland Springs and east of the historic home Beth Elon.
 The highway heads north, intersecting Creighton Road, then curves west and intersects US 360 (Mechanicsville Turnpike) within East Highland Park.
-Laburnum Avenue crosses over CSX's Piedmont Subdivision and passes along the southern edge of Richmond International Raceway between Carolina Avenue and Richmond Henrico Turnpike.
+Laburnum Avenue crosses over CSX's Piedmont Subdivision and passes along the southern edge of Richmond Raceway between Carolina Avenue and Richmond Henrico Turnpike.

 Laburnum Avenue continues west into the city of Richmond.
 The four-lane boulevard intersects US 1 and US 301 (Chamberlayne Avenue) within the Ginter Park Historic District.
 This intersection serves as the northern terminus of SR 197, which follows Laburnum Avenue westward.
-Laburnum Avenue passes along the northern edge of the Laburnum Park Historic District between Brook Road and SR 161 (Hermitage Avenue); the intersection with SR 161 features a statue of Confederate General A.P.
-Hill.
+Laburnum Avenue passes along the northern edge of the Laburnum Park Historic District between Brook Road and SR 161 (Hermitage Avenue); the intersection with SR 161 featured a statue of Confederate General A.P.
+Hill until it was removed in 2022.
 The boulevard issues a ramp to westbound I-64 before it passes under I-64 and I-95 (Richmond Petersburg Turnpike) south of the complex interchange of those Interstates with I-195 south of Bryan Park.
 SR 197 splits south onto Saunders Avenue between the mainline Interstates and I-195, with which Laburnum Avenue has a three-quarter diamond interchange.
 The interchange includes a ramp from Laburnum Avenue to southbound I-195 and ramps to Laburnum Avenue from northbound I-195 and eastbound I-64.
 The interchange serves as Laburnum Avenue's northern terminus; the highway ends at an entrance to CSX's Acca Yard.

 Laburnum Avenue is maintained by the Virginia Department of Transportation between SR 895 and SR 5.
 The remainder of the highway is maintained by Henrico County and the city of Richmond within the respective jurisdictions.
 Laburnum Avenue is a part of the main National Highway System for its entire length.